It is estimated that latitudes of France about 45 ° potentially usable energy from the sun is a year 1500kwh / m².

-- Amorphous silicon: the "spread" panels are made with amorphous silicon to strong energizing and presented in flexible strips for perfect architectural integration.
+- amorphous silicon: "spread" panels are made of amorphous silicon with high energizing power and presented in flexible strips allowing a perfect architectural integration.

 The five largest companies manufacturing photovoltaic cells share 60% of the global market.
 These Japanese companies Sharp and Kyocera, BP Solar US companies and Astropower, and the German RWE Schott Solar.
 Japan produces almost half of the photovoltaic cells in the world.

 Currently the main areas of application are isolated dwellings but also for scientific devices such as seismographs.